Haoyu-Xie/HaoyuXie.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

-Boosting Semi-Supervised Semantic Segmentation with Probabilistic Representations (AAAI 2023) In this paper, we redefine the representation in pixel-wsie contrastive learning from a perspective of probability theory.
+Boosting Semi-Supervised Semantic Segmentation with Probabilistic Representations (AAAI 2023) In this paper, we redefine the representation in pixel-wise contrastive learning from a perspective of probability theory.
 We consider the probability and model the representation as random variable, namely Probabilistic Representation.
 [Paper](https://arxiv.org/abs/2210.14670) [Code](https://github.com/Haoyu-Xie/PRCL)

 <u>Haoyu Xie</u>, Changqi Wang, Mingkai Zheng, Minjing Dong, Shan You, Chang Xu